T1D at School: provincial policies for students with diabetes at school (Canada)

+How our T1D students are supported (or not) at school depends on where they live.
 Education is the responsibility not of the federal, but of the provincial governments in Canada.
 As a result, policies and procedures to protect the safety, long term health, education and rights of students with diabetes vary widely from province to province.
+Those policies are listed here, with links to the source documents.

-Diabetes@School, a website by the the Canadian Paediatric Society in partnership with the Canadian Paediatric Endocrine Group and Diabetes Canada, provides information on the provinces that received Fair or Good ratings, indicating that they have at least some policies or guidelines in place for students with type 1 diabetes…
+Diabetes@School, a website by the the Canadian Paediatric Society in partnership with the Canadian Paediatric Endocrine Group and Diabetes Canada, provides information on the policies for students with diabetes in place in each province.

 Canadian Provinces with Existing Policies